mobeenaslam007/Direct-Call---ReactJs-NodeJs/README.md

 To run a project:
 1. node index.js OR nodemon index.js
-2. Go to clinet > npm start
+2. Go to client > npm start